-What are Controlled Action Motion Fracture or Moon Boots?
+What are Controlled Action Motion (CAM), Fracture Walkers or Moon Boots?

 A Controlled Ankle Motion (CAM) boot – also known as a ‘Moon Boot’ – is an orthopedic device prescribed for the treatment and stabilization of severe sprains, fractures, tendon or ligament tears in the ankle or foot.

 Unlike plaster casts, CAM Boots are adjustable. reusable, and completely removable.
 This CAM walker does not need special modifications for the patient to bear weight and walk.

 CAM Boots range in height depending on the injury.
 High quality CAM boots contain adjustable and inflatable compartments for support and comfort.
 For further protection of the injured ankle and leg, some CAM walkers have a plastic shell which encloses the back and sides, with detachable plastic plates for the front.

 Certain boots do not meet Occupational Health & Safety standards which prevent returning to work.
 The Foot and Ankle Clinic can supply CAM Boots that meet Occupational Health & Safety Standards.

 These boots position and fix the ankle at 90 degrees, to help speed up the healing process.
 This degree is adjustable depending on the type of injuries.